mendix/docs/content/developerportal/deploy/node-permissions.md

 The permissions are set independently for each environment.
 You can choose the environment at the top of the *Permissions* tab.
 Changing the permissions for a *production* environment will require two-factor authentication (see [Two-Factor Authentication](two-factor-authentication)).

-Only team members who have permission to *Deploy, Publish, and Monitor* can view the node permissions.
+Only team members who have permission to *Deploy, Publish, and Monitor* can view the permissions.

 {{% alert type="info" %}}